 The symptoms are similar to other canker diseases.
-The cankers are commonly seen on sunscalded or cold-stressed bushes where the fungus produces spores in specialized structures.
+The cankers are commonly seen on sunscalded or cold-stressed bushes where the fungus produces spores.
 Wounds are apparently necessary for infection.

 Management: Cultural practices that maintain vigorous growth without stimulating too much succulent growth are recommended for this canker disease as well as the others.
 (See the Phomopsis section).
 No chemical controls are specifically recommended.

 Powdery Mildew (Microsphaera vaccinii): This disease affecting primarily the leaves is uncommon in New England, although localized outbreaks of the disease occur occasionally.
 Symptoms include a white fungal growth on upper leaf surfaces, puckering of leaves, and reddish leaf spots.
 When severe infection occurs, defoliation may occur.